MelodyNet/Godot-Roguelike-Tutorial-MelodyNetAPI/README.md

 &emsp; <img width="949" alt="image" src="https://user-images.githubusercontent.com/42020364/221728485-094aacbf-d755-49d3-827f-ec2d973754cb.png">

-- Currently, our app is in development mode so you will also need to contact us directly to authorize your Spotify account with our API in addition to this step
+- Currently, our app is in development mode so you will also need to contact us directly to authorize your Spotify account with our API in addition to this step.
+Please message alvii147#5876 on Discord.

 3. Create your API key by clicking "API Key" in your dashboard and "Generate New API Key".
 Copy it somewhere as it will be used later on.